cake-cutter/docs/src/pages/en/publishing-cakes.md

 ## Creating a README

-You need to create a readme file.
-It contains details about the cake and it will also appear in the website so it should be nice.
+You need to create a `README` file.
+It contains details about the cake and it will also appear on the website so it should be nice.

 ## Finding a name thats not taken